 Answer: Don’t assume you lost.
 The court cashes every bail check it gets.
 You get a refund check if you win.
 Until you get a decision in the mail, you can assume there is no verdict yet.

 Answer: There is no mandatory format for a witness statement in a TBD case.
 Don’t include anything you don’t want or need too.
 However, the statement has more credibility if the witness includes a full address and phone number.
 The only “mandatory” element is that the statement be sworn and signed under penalty of perjury.
 Witness statements lend support to your defense and can result in dismissal.
-I have formatted examples of witness statements for various violations on file and provide them to supporting members.
+I have formatted examples of witness statements for various violations on file and provide them to paid members.

 Answer: Yes.
 Your Written Not Guilty Plea will count as your appearance under California Vehicle Code 40519b.
 Appearing by letter is a legal right in infraction cases.